omicsintellab/Bio-J.A.R.V.I.S/paper/paper.md

 ## State of the field

-Clinical metagenomics has advanced rapidly over the past decade, driven by improvements in next-generation sequencing technologies, the expansion of genomic reference databases such as NCBI, and the development of robust bioinformatics tools.
-Widely adopted platforms—including Kraken2 [@kraken2], Centrifuge [@centrifuge], MetaPhlAn [@metaphlan], Kaiju [@kaiju], and IDseq [@idseq]—primarily address upstream analytical tasks such as taxonomic classification, genome assembly, and quality control.

-Despite these advances, most existing tools do not address the interpretative stage of metagenomic diagnostics.
-Outputs are typically limited to taxa lists or abundance tables, leaving clinical interpretation to domain experts who must manually synthesize information from disparate sources.
-This manual process is time-consuming, subject to inter-observer variability, and increasingly impractical given rising sequencing throughput.

-While artificial intelligence has been applied to microbiology in areas such as antimicrobial resistance prediction and phenotype–genotype association, the use of generative foundation models for automated clinical interpretation remains limited.
-Existing systems with similar functionality are often proprietary, restricting transparency, reproducibility, and independent validation.

-Bio-J.A.R.V.I.S. addresses this unmet need by operating downstream of existing metagenomic pipelines to generate consistent, explainable, and clinically relevant interpretative text, aligned with principles of structured clinical documentation and electronic health record interoperability [@pinto2006prontuario].
+Clinical metagenomics has substantially transformed infectious disease diagnostics by enabling the simultaneous detection of multiple pathogens directly from biological samples.
+Despite these advances, interpretation of metagenomic results remains a critical bottleneck, particularly in culture-negative infections, rare or emerging pathogens, and complex clinical scenarios [@chiu2019clinical].
+The generation of clinically meaningful interpretative text often requires extensive manual effort and specialized expertise, as illustrated by diagnostic experiences involving arenavirus and hantavirus infections [@jcm_hantavirus_2020; @cmr_arenavirus_2024].

+Additionally, the increasing volume of sequencing data has heightened the need for fast, standardized, and reproducible interpretations.
+Although significant progress has been made in sequencing technologies and bioinformatics pipelines, the absence of open-source tools capable of automatically converting taxonomic outputs into clinically oriented narratives has limited widespread implementation in routine diagnostics.

+Bio-J.A.R.V.I.S. addresses this gap by functioning as a downstream generative AI–based microservice that transforms validated organism information into structured clinical interpretations.
+The system incorporates previously authored clinician-reviewed texts to guide model behavior, producing summaries that are clear, consistent, and aligned with clinical reporting practices.
+By reducing manual workload and enhancing interpretative standardization, Bio-J.A.R.V.I.S. supports operational efficiency and contributes to broader adoption of metagenomics in infectious disease diagnostics.

 ## Code availability